 - The patient should be stabilized as much as possible before treatment with a chemotherapeutic agent.
 Abnormalities in hydration, electrolyte balance, kidney function, liver function, and anemia should be corrected if possible.

-- The owner should be made aware of the cost, schedule, and potential toxicities of the proposed treatment.
+- The owner should be aware of the proposed treatment’s cost, schedule, and potential toxicities.
 The owner must be committed to the protocol for treatment to be successful.

-- Starting at the time of diagnosis, all oncology patients should have their nutritional status assessed and monitored.
+- All oncology patients should have their nutritional status assessed and monitored starting at diagnosis.
 The dog’s diet may need to be adjusted to accommodate the unique nutritional needs of the individual dog, the specific cancer diagnosed, and any other diseases that the dog may also have (such as pancreatitis or kidney disease).3 Ensuring that all nutritional needs are met will help to support the dog’s overall health and prevent weight loss.

-- A full inventory of supplements and medications that the patient is on should be verified to check for possible interactions with any chemotherapeutic drugs.11 This includes alternative remedies such as homeopathy, as the interaction between cytotoxic drugs and most homeopathic remedies is not known4.
+- A full inventory of supplements and medications that the patient is on should be verified to check for possible interactions with any chemotherapeutic drugs.11 This includes alternative remedies such as homeopathy, as the interaction between cytotoxic drugs and most homeopathic remedies is unknown.4

 Home Care

-The side effects of the chosen drug used in metronomic chemotherapy should be discussed with you by your veterinarian so you can be prepared for symptomatic treatment at home.
+The side effects of the chosen drug used in metronomic chemotherapy should be discussed with you by your veterinarian to prepare you for symptomatic treatment at home.

 Follow Up to Metronomic Chemo Protocols